ianarawjo/ChainForge/GUIDE.md

 This script spins up two servers, the main one on port 8000 and a SocketIO server on port 8001 (used for streaming progress updates).

-If you built the React app statically, go to `localhost:8000` in a web browser to view the app.
+If you built the React app statically, go to `localhost:8000` in a web browser to view the app (ideally in Google Chrome).
 If you served the React app with hot reloading with `npm run start`, go to the server address you ran it on (usually `localhost:3000`).

+> **Note**
+> ChainForge is tested on Google Chrome.
+It currently does not work in earlier versions of Safari.
+We recommend you open it in Chrome.

 ## Activate OpenAI / Anthropic keys or install Dalai